 Things to do in Modena

-Most tourists visit Modena (map) on a day trip but there’s enough to see and do in and around the town to warrant a longer stay.
-Here’s my suggested itinerary for a two-day visit:
+Most tourists visit Modena (map) on a day trip but I recommend a longer stay.
+Here’s my suggested two-day Modena itinerary:

 Day 1 – full day Ferrari tour